-This web page provides information in on the activities of the Office, views of the IMF staff, and the relations between Central African Republic and the IMF.
-Additional information can be found on Central African Republic and IMF country page, including official IMF reports and Executive Board documents in English and French that deal with Central African Republic.
+This web page provides information on the activities of the Office, views of the IMF staff, and the relations between Central African Republic and the IMF.
+Additional information can be found on Central African Republic and IMF country page, including official IMF reports and Executive Board documents in English and French related to Central African Republic.

 News and Highlights

 A Newsletter of the IMF on Low-income countries; November 2012